Is Performance Food Group undervalued based on future cash flows and its price relative to the stock market?

 - Expected to be less than the Food and Staples Retailing industry average.

-- An improvement in Performance Food Group's performance (ROE) is expected over the next 3 years.
+- A decline in Performance Food Group's performance (ROE) is expected over the next 3 years.

 Future performance checks